 You might also hear the term interval option.
 This simply means you are buying the option to use a vacation property one week a year.
-But you’re not buying the right to 1 specific property.
+But you’re not buying the right to 1 specific timeshare unit.

 They have the right to change where you stay.
 And while they will tell you the properties included in the program, you have to take what they give you.
 You also can’t give or rent your week to someone else.

 Most of the time, we get hit up by a timeshare company when we’re on vacation.

 Back when I used to go to Puerto Vallarta frequently, it was constant.
 I just learned to not make eye contact and not break my stride when I was walking.

 If you stop and talk, most likely they’ll offer you a freebie of some kind (show tickets, free dinner, etc) in exchange for coming to a “short” sales presentation.
 That presentation may well end up being 2 hours and will be a hard sell using high-pressure sales tactics on trying to get you to buy a timeshare.